microsoft/hlsl-specs/docs/Process.md

 > are being handled in TC57.
 >
 > Similarly HLSL Vulkan extensions are now being developed and managed by the
-> Khronos Vulkan Workin Group.
+> Khronos Vulkan Working Group.
 Vulkan features developed in this space are left
 > for historical record, but all new features are being handled in spaces
 > managed by The Khronos Group.